renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

 ..  literalinclude:: code/zoo.tab

-Values of meta attributes and all other (non-meta) attributes are treated similarly in Orange, but stored in separate numpy arrays:
+Values of meta attributes and all other (non-meta) attributes are treated similarly in Arithmos, but stored in separate numpy arrays:

-    >>> data = Orange.data.Table("zoo")
+    >>> data = Arithmos.data.Table("zoo")
     >>> data[0]["name"]
     >>> data[0]["type"]
     >>> for d in data: